MatthijsReyers/SmartBrute/README.md

 ```

 ### 1.4 Declaring variables
 The whole point of SmartBrute is to generate password lists using information about the target, in this step we'll declare some variables to hold that information.
 Depending on what passwords you want to generate and what information you have you will have to decide what variables to create.
-For this example we will be trying to crack the wifi password of a imaginary family.
+For this example we will be trying to crack the wifi password of an imaginary family.
 ```python
 NAMES = ['homer', 'marge', 'bart', 'lisa', 'maggie'] SURNAME = 'Simpson'
 ```

-### 1.5 Adding and generating passwords
+### 1.5 Gnerating passwords
-Now that SmartBrute is properly set up it is time to generate passwords and add them to the list to the outputfile.
+Now that SmartBrute is properly set up it is time to generate passwords and add them to the outputfile.
 The basis for this is the `add()` method, which takes in an array/list of passwords and adds them to the output file.
 For the first example I will use the `GetAllTrueComb()` function to generate all possible combinations that can be made with the names.
-For the second example I will do the same thing as in the first example but this time  th
+For the second example I will do the same thing as in the first example but this time I will nest the `CapFirstChar()` function inside the `GetAllTrueComb()` function to capitalize the first character of every name.
 For the third exmaple I will simply Combine the surname with the string 'Guest', keep in mind that the `add()` method takes a array/list of strings so when you want to add only one string you should encase it with brackes (`[]`) to make it an array/list.
-Of course these are just a few examples and SmartBrute actually contains many more functions (see chapter 2 below)
+Of course these are just a few examples and SmartBrute actually contains many more functions that can be used to generate all sorts of passwords (see chapter 2 below).
+If you don't want to come up with password generation scripts yourself, you should check out the `example02.py` file, which generates a whole bunch of passwords based on research and stastics that's been done into common patterns people use for passwords.
 ```python
 SB.add(GetAllTrueComb(NAMES))
 SB.add(GetAllTrueComb(CapFirstChar(NAMES)))